+Throughout this Article, the following words and phrases shall have the meaning ascribed in this Section.
+The definitions in the CSFRA or the MHRSO, whichever is applicable, shall apply to terms not otherwise defined in this Section.

-- a.
+a.
 Application.
-An application required to be submitted to the city for discretionary or ministerial approval of a land use change or improvement of real property that will result in a permanent displacement of a residential household. - b.
+An application required to be submitted to the city for discretionary or ministerial approval of a land use change or improvement of real property that will result in a permanent displacement of a residential household.

+b.
 Displace or displacement.
-The vacating of a rental unit covered by the CSFRA or the MHRSO or the vacating of three (3) or more rental units on a parcel for those rental units that are not covered by the CSFRA or the MHRSO by residential households within a one (1) year period upon notice from the landlord as the result of or to enable any of the following: - 1.
-The landlord seeks in good faith to recover possession to withdraw all rental housing units of an entire property or all rental units owned by the landlord on the property from the rental housing market as provided in Government Code § 7060, et seq., or other applicable law, if any; - 2.
-The landlord, having obtained all necessary permits from the city, seeks in good faith to recover possession to remove the rental unit permanently from rental housing use through demolition; - 3.
-The landlord, after having obtained all necessary permits from the city or where applicable the state, seeks in good faith to undertake substantial repairs that are necessary to bring the rental unit into compliance with applicable codes and laws affecting the health and safety of tenants of the building or otherwise to remodel, renovate or rehabilitate the rental unit which will render the rental unit uninhabitable for a period of thirty (30) days or more, resulting in the displacement of tenants; - 4.
-The landlord seeks the conversion of a building into a condominium, community apartment or stock cooperative, as those terms are defined in California Government Code and Business and Professions Code; - 5.
-A change of use of real property from a residential use to a nonresidential use that requires a permit or approval from the city;
+The vacating of a rental unit (as defined below) covered by the CSFRA7 or the MHRSO or the vacating of three (3) or more rental units on a parcel for those rental units that are not covered by the CSFRA or the MHRSO, including rental units that are exempt from the- MHRSO pursuant to Sec.
+46.4(d), -by residential households within a one (1) year period upon notice from the landlord as the result of or to enable any of the following:

+1. The landlord seeks in good faith to recover possession to withdraw all rental housing units of an entire property or all rental units owned by a landlord on the property from the rental housing market as provided in Government Code § 7060, et seq., or other applicable law, if any;

+2. The landlord, having obtained all necessary permits from the city, seeks in good faith to recover possession to remove the rental unit permanently from rental housing use through demolition;

+3. The landlord, after having obtained all necessary permits from the cityor where applicable the state, seeks in good faith to undertake substantial repairs that are necessary to bring the rental unit into compliance with applicable codes and laws affecting the health and safety of tenants of the rental unitbuilding or otherwise to remodel, renovate or rehabilitate the rental unit which will render the rental unit uninhabitable for a period of not less than thirty (30) daysor more, resulting in the displacement of tenants;

+4. The landlord seeks the conversion of a building into a condominium, community apartment or stock cooperative, as those terms are defined in California Government Code and Business and Professions Code;

+5. A change of use of real property from a residential use to a nonresidential use that requires a permit or approval from the city;

-- 6. The change from rental to ownership units where the units were rented out for a period of time after being approved for sale; or - 7.
-The landlord seeks to recover possession of the rental unit in good faith for use and occupancy as a primary residence by the landlord, or the landlord's spouse, domestic partner, children, parents or grandparents.
+6. The change from rental to ownership units where the units were rented out for a period of time after being approved for sale; or

+7. The landlord seeks to recover possession of the rental unit in good faith for use and occupancy as a primary residence by the landlord, or the landlord-'s spouse, domestic partner, children, parents or grandparents.
 For purposes of this section, landlord shall only include a landlord that is a natural person and has at least a fifty (50) percent recorded ownership in the property.

-For the purposes of this article, a displacement does not include a vacation of a rental unit as the result of the following:
+For the purposes of this Article, a displacement does not include a vacation of a rental unit as the result of the following: